-This week in America, when we are more openly and ferociously divided than we have been in many decades, the idea that “we are all connected” can seem ridiculous.
-Still, it is an idea that goes back 3000 years or more to the earliest Vedic teachings in India and can be found again and again in many spiritual traditions around the world.
+This week in America, when we are more openly and ferociously divided than we have been in many decades, the idea that we are all connected can seem ridiculous.
+Still, it is an idea that goes back 3000 years or more to the earliest Vedic teachings in India, and it can be found again and again in many spiritual traditions around the world.

 And, in a mailing from the Native American Rights Fund, there was this quote from Little Crow,